bluesillybeard/Box2D.zig/readme.md

 exe.root_module.addImport("box2d", box2dModule);
 ```

-This also probably works using Zigs package `build.zig.zon` thing, however I have not tested it yet as I don't use that system for any of my own projects.
+This also probably works using Zigs package `build.zig.zon` thing, but that has not been tested yet.

 ## Other notes